INDUSTRY LEADING RESEARCH DRIVING CHANGE

 GLOBAL LAW FIRM DIVERSITY SURVEY

-MCCA and Nokia together launched the Global Law Firm Diversity Survey, a first-of-its-kind international survey designed to measure how well law firms hire and promote diverse attorneys over time and hold them accountable.
+MCCA and Nokia together launched the Global Law Firm Diversity Survey, a first-of-its-kind international survey designed to measure how well law firms hire and promote attorneys over time and hold them accountable.
 The Global Survey comes at a time when business operations have become increasingly international and companies across the world are moving from awareness to action in their approach to DEI.

 MCCA CORPORATE DEMOGRAPHIC SURVEY